About & Authors

-Oliver Crocker is a TV historian and podcast producer.
-His debut book, All Memories Great & Small features 75 exclusive interviews with cast and crew, including stars Christopher Timothy, Peter Davison, Carol Drinkwater and the late great Robert Hardy - plus dozens of guest stars and creatives.
+Devonfire Books was launched by in 2020 by Oliver Crocker a TV historian and podcast producer.
+His debut book, All Memories Great & Small features interviews with 75 cast and crew, including stars Christopher Timothy, Peter Davison, Carol Drinkwater and the late great Robert Hardy - plus guest stars and creatives.

 Prior to launching Devonfire Books, Oliver spent the first decade of his career working in TV production and film marketing.
 His television credits include three series as a researcher on ITV’s This Morning and 40 episodes of Something for the Weekend for BBC2.
 He then produced the special features for dozens of Blu-ray & DVD releases, including Dixon of Dock Green, Z Cars, The Hatton Garden Job, The Limehouse Golem and the 2016 Dad's Army remake.